Radzuweit-Analyse/radzuweit-analyse.github.io/src/content/articles/kpopkpch_forecasting_article.md

 ## Abstract

-Swiss mandatory health insurance (OKP) expenditures per insured grew from approximately CHF 3,600 annually in 2016 to over CHF 4,700 by 2024, with marked heterogeneity across cantons—quarterly costs range from CHF 700 in Appenzell Innerrhoden to CHF 1,570 in Geneva.
+Swiss mandatory health insurance (OKP) expenditures per insured grew from approximately CHF 3,600 annually in 2016 to over CHF 4,700 by 2025, with marked heterogeneity across cantons—annual costs range from CHF 2,800 in Appenzell Innerrhoden to CHF 5,800 in Geneva.
 Forecasting these costs at fine geographic and institutional resolution poses a genuine econometric challenge: the data form a three-dimensional panel (time × canton × provider type) with substantial cross-sectional dependence and non-negligible missing observations.
 This paper applies the Dynamic Matrix Factor Model (DMFM) of Barigozzi & Trapin (2025) to this problem, estimating the model via Expectation-Maximisation with Kalman smoothing.
 Out-of-sample validation across 15 rolling windows yields a mean absolute percentage error (MAPE) of 8.3%, with minimal forecast bias.
 The model projects continued year-on-year cost growth in the range of 6–9% through 2026, with substantial cantonal variation.

 ---